 - Cover leftover cake tightly and store in the refrigerator for 5 days.

-- Make Ahead Instructions: Prepare cake through step 5.
+- Make Ahead & Freezing Instructions: Prepare cake through step 6.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make the frosting, frost, and serve.
-Frosted cake freezes well, up to 3 months.
-Thaw overnight in the refrigerator, bring to room temperature or serve cold.
+Frosted or unfrosted cake freezes well, up to 3 months.
+Thaw overnight in the refrigerator, bring to room temperature, and then frost if needed and serve.

 - Cupcakes: I’ve gotten a few questions about turning this cake into cupcakes.
 For about 2 dozen cupcakes, fill the cupcake liners halfway and bake for about 20-22 minutes.
 Same oven temperature.

-- Bundt Cake: You can bake this batter in a 10-12 cup bundt pan, but I find it’s not quite as moist when baked in the bundt shape.
-Bake for 50-65 minutes, give or take.
+- Bundt Cake: You can bake this batter in a 10-12 cup Bundt pan.
+Bake for 60-70 minutes, give or take.
 Use a toothpick to determine doneness.
 Same oven temperature.